SEI-Remote/men-stack-oauth-template/README.md

 Replace the `DATABASE_URL`, `GOOGLE_CLIENT_ID`, `GOOGLE_SECRET`, and `SESSION_SECRET` with values that you provide.

-Delete this README.md and finally, make an initial commit:
+Delete this `README.md` file and finally, make an initial commit:

 ```bash
 git add .